The First Steps for Making an Adoption Plan

 Making an Adoption Plan For the Birth

 The last stage of the written adoption plan is your birth plan.
 This section will cover what you hope will happen during birth.
 Will you be medicated?
 What interventions are you open to and who will be in the room with you during labor?
 You can specify in your adoption plan whether you wish to have both or one of the adoptive parents in the room for the birth (and labor if you wish).
 You may outline exactly when you are comfortable with the adoptive family being in the labor and delivery room.
 You may specify your preferences for pictures with the baby and the adoptive family before relinquishing your rights.
 You may decide how long you would like to be alone with your child and when you wish to place the baby in the adoptive parents’ arms.
 You can specify who you want to be your support present for the birth as well.

 Once your baby is born, there is a certain amount of time before you sign the adoption consent paperwork in your state.
 This time frame is different state by state.
 Once you sign the consent paperwork, the adoptive parents will continue the process through finalization.
 You now begin the process of communicating based on the preferences you laid out in the adoption plan.

-This is also the time when it is important for you to seek support.
+This is also the time when you need to seek support.
 You may want to continue to see the licensed counselor you frequented during your pregnancy.
 You may lean on your faith leaders like a pastor or rabbi.
 You will want to ensure that your support system is there for you: friends and family members especially during those first weeks after birth.
 You will feel a range of emotions during this time and it is all normal.
-Adoption is a lifelong journey and you are taking this first step by starting to make an adoption plan.Are you ready to pursue adoption?
-Visit Adoption.org or call 1-800-ADOPT-98 to connect with compassionate, nonjudgmental adoption specialists who can help you get started on the journey of a lifetime.
+Adoption is a lifelong journey and you are taking this first step by starting to make an adoption plan.Are you considering placing a child for adoption?
+Do you want more choices with your adoption plan?
+Do you want to regain more control in your life?
+Visit Adoption.org or call 1-800-ADOPT-98.
+We can help you put together an adoption plan that best meets your needs.